Back to Blog

 Mold and associated mycotoxins can remain in the body for weeks to several months after exposure stops.
 The timeline depends on the severity and duration of exposure, the specific mycotoxins involved, and the individual's detoxification capacity.
 Trichothecenes (from Stachybotrys) and aflatoxins (from Aspergillus) are metabolized by the liver and excreted through urine and bile.
 Clinical testing for mycotoxin exposure involves specialized urine tests that can detect these compounds, as well as blood tests checking for mold-specific IgE antibodies.
 Most people begin to feel better within 2 to 4 weeks after the source of exposure is removed and they are breathing clean air.
 However, some individuals with heavy or prolonged exposure report symptoms lasting 3 to 6 months.
 The key factor is removing the source: your body cannot detoxify while you continue breathing contaminated air.
 This is why the first step is always professional air sampling to identify what you are breathing, followed by proper remediation under containment if mold is confirmed.

 If you are experiencing symptoms you suspect may be related to mold exposure, take action in this order.
 First, do not attempt to remove or disturb mold yourself, as this releases spores and worsens air quality.
 Second, schedule a professional mold assessment with air sampling and laboratory analysis.
 At Mold Rid Of, we hold MRSA License 3958 and perform assessment only, never remediation.
-This means our results are 100% unbiased.
+This means our results are designed to avoid remediation conflicts of interest.
 We collect air and surface samples, send them to an AIHA-accredited lab, and deliver species identification with spore counts within 24 to 48 hours.
 Third, share your lab results with your healthcare provider to guide any medical testing for mycotoxin exposure.
 Fourth, if mold is confirmed, hire a licensed mold remediator (MRSR) separately from your assessor to ensure no conflict of interest.
 We return after remediation for clearance testing to confirm the air is safe to breathe.
 Call Mold Rid Of at (786) 616-6307 for your assessment.